Jhakailash/chat_app/README.md

 Before I start my blog writing on this chat_app, I want to thank Orion Express Logistics Pvt Ltd for this great opportunity and for providing this great platform to enhance my coding and life skills.
 I have tried my level best to make use of my so far journey and the knowledge that i have gained so far at Masai School to come up with our project.

 # Getting Started…
-It was a challenging journey for me as i have to complete it before the deadline, so i faced different challenges and i started with planning and studying the app, then i distributed the workflow, the roles, and responsibilities, i managed the work.
+It was a challenging journey for me as i have to complete it before the deadline, so i faced different challenges and i started with planning and studying the app, then i distributed the workflow, and i managed the work.

 # Project Details -
 I had to make a real time chat app.
 Where user can chat with each other in separate rooms.